-Educating the EGSC Community about the IT Component of this Plan of Technology Workgroup's to the IT Component of this Plan of this Plan of the IT Component of the IT Component of this Plan of the IT Component of the IT Com The Information Technology Workgroup's topics listed below should be covered in a communication plan to educate the EGSC community about workplace health and safety as part of the college's return to campus plan.
+Educating the EGSC Community about the IT Component of this Plan of May The Information Technology Workgroup's topics listed below should be covered in a communication plan to educate the EGSC community about workplace health and safety as part of the college's return to campus plan.

 - 1. The importance of utilizing hand sanitizer and/or sanitizing wipes. - 2.
-The need to configure computer classrooms in order to adhere to necessary social distancing guidelines.
+The need to configure computer classrooms in order to adhere to necessary social distancing guidelines uhu noitsisi guidelines.